by: Better Not Younger September 01, 2021 3 min read

 According to the USDA's recommended dietary allowances (RDA) charts, women need an average of 700 micrograms (mcg) of vitamin A daily for optimal health.

 If you experience hair loss related to a vitamin A deficiency, taking a dietary supplement to bolster your retinol levels may support healthier hair.
-Significant Other Hair, Skin & Nails Supplement + Retinol Boost is one of the best options to help to promote your body's natural retinol production.
+Significant Other Hair, Skin & Nails Supplement + Retinol Boost is one of the best options to help promote your body's natural retinol production.

 Additionally, it provides a range of other vital vitamins and minerals, including biotin, vitamin C and vitamin E. Regular intake of two gummies per day can help give you more even-textured skin, stronger nails, and longer, shinier hair.
 Significant Other supplements are also: